 As the water passes through the activated carbon filter, it then reaches a mineral and carbon zinc filter.
 At this stage, the remaining contaminants will be cleaned from the water.
 Because this filter removes heavy metals, even more chlorine, and microorganisms like bacteria and other unwanted options.
 And it can even lower the amount of scale in your water.

-Some water filters have an additional option of passing the water through a descaler or water softener, but not every unit will have this feature.
+Some whole house water filters have an additional option of passing the water through a descaler or water softener, but not every unit will have this feature.
 Others use ion exchange filters that remove calcium and magnesium particles to make the water softer, although it will also make the water saltier unless you choose a salt-free option.

 - Shut off your water main and drain the system.

 - Pick the right location for installation.
 It should be a location you can get to comfortably since you’ll need to change the filters when needed.

 - Use a pipe cutter to cut the pipe.